> Subphylum Tunicata/Urochordata

 to maximise the sunlight for the symbionts.

-are often mistaken for sponges.
+animals.
 However, while sponges are simple

 animals without specialised organs, ascidians are more complex animals.